-For the Initial Plan, the IPA adopted and modified the National Renewable Energy Laboratory's Cost of Renewable Energy Spreadsheet Tool ("CREST") to develop a model for calculating REC prices.
-CREST is an economic cash flow model that estimates the cost of energy in terms of cents per kilowatt hour associated with specific input assumptions regarding technology type, location, system capital and operating costs, expected production, project useful life, and various project financing variables.
-The model established initial pricing for each block, with prices then declining 4% for each subsequent block.
-That system of prices changing between blocks is now a mechanism for price discovery (at least for the Small DG category where future blocks of capacity have not yet opened).
+The IPA adapted and modified the CREST model for the purposes of calculating REC prices for this Plan.
+CREST is an economic cash flow model that estimates the cost of energy in terms of cents per kilowatt-hour associated with specific input assumptions regarding technology type, location, system capital and operating costs, expected production, project useful life, and various project financing variables.
+Modifications were not made to the modeling tool itself, but rather to the input assumptions and post processing of the results.
+The Agency also notes that these prices are not comparable to the REC prices from previous IPA procurements because these are based on